KissLog-net/KissLog.Documentation/source/user-interface/api-keys/index.rst

 Usage
 -----------------------------------

-The **Api Keys** values are used by the :doc:`KissLogApiListener </docs/saving-the-logs/KissLogApiListener>` to identify the application on kisslog.net.
+The **Api Keys** values are used by the `KissLog.CloudListener` to identify the application on kisslog.net.

 .. code-block:: c#
     :emphasize-lines: 3,4